-Whether in connection with the semiconductor industry or otherwise, we are also exposed to potential risks associated with unexpected product performance issues.
+We are also exposed to potential risks associated with unexpected product performance issues.
 Our product designs and manufacturing processes are complex and could contain unexpected product defects, especially when products are first introduced.
 Unexpected product performance issues could result in significant costs and damages, including increased service and warranty expenses, the need to provide product replacements or modifications, reimbursement for damages caused by our products, product recalls, related litigation, product write-offs, and disposal costs.
 Product defects could also result in personal injury or property damage, claims for which may exceed our existing insurance coverages (as may other claims, notwithstanding our efforts to maintain a program of insurance coverage for a variety of property, casualty and other risks).
-These and other costs could be substantial and our reputation could be harmed, resulting in a reduced demand for our products and a negative effect on our business.
+These and other costs could be substantial and our reputation could be harmed, resulting in a reduced demand for our products and a negative impact to our business.

 In addition, our success is also subject to the risk of future disruptive technologies, including machine learning and artificial intelligence ("AI").
 While such technologies offer significant opportunities, they also pose complex and novel risks, including operational risks (such as factual errors or inaccuracies in work product developed using AI), the unintended release of proprietary information, costs of compliance associated with evolving AI laws, regulations and standards, privacy concerns with respect to data dissemination, risks related to intellectual property rights (with respect to both the inputs to the program and ownership rights to AI work product), and risks related to AI's impact on the workforce.
+AI technology is complex and rapidly evolving and its implementation can be costly.
+There is no guarantee that our use of AI will enhance our technologies, benefit our business operations, or produce products and services that are preferred by our customers.
+Our competitors may be more successful in their use of AI and may develop superior products and services.
 While it is not possible at this point to accurately identify or predict all of the risks related to the use of AI technologies, our failure to properly anticipate and timely respond to AI-related developments could adversely affect our business, financial condition, and results of operations.